Sarmuel001/Sarmuel001/README.md

-- 👋 Hi, I’m @Sarmuel001
+- 👋 Hi, I’m Adebayo!
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontend and Backend development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Backend development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and work with developers across the globe
-- 📫 How to reach me ...
+- 📫 How to reach me: adebayosunday51@gmail.com

 <!---
 Sarmuel001/Sarmuel001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.